-- 1. Types of matrices and their properties. - 2.
-Concept of a rank of the matrix and applying this concept to know the consistency and solving the system of linear equations. - 3.
-Concept of Eigenvalues and Eigenvectors and to reduce the quadratic form to canonical form - 4.
-Methods of solving the differential equations of first and higher order. - 5.
-Partial Differentiation, concept of total derivative - 6.
-Finding maxima and minima of function of two and three variables.
+- Types of matrices and their properties. - Concept of a rank of the matrix and applying this concept to know the consistency and solving the system of linear equations. - Concept of Eigenvalues and Eigenvectors and to reduce the quadratic form to canonical form - Methods of solving the differential equations of first and higher order. - Geometrical approach to the mean value theorems and their application to the mathematical problems - Evaluation of surface areas and volumes of revolutions of curves. - Evaluation of improper integrals using Beta and Gamma functions.